omeriss/digAi/README.md

 # digAi
-This project uses a neural network to recognize digits in c++ using the simple grafics library sfml.
+This project uses a neural network to recognize handwritten digits in c++ using the simple grafics library sfml.
 The neural network was written by me from scratch.
 The digits can be written on a 28x28 board.
 # The Neural Network